 As General Gomez, Patrick Wymark pitches his performance to the reality of the series.
 With his underground base and stockpile of radioactive missiles, he has the grandeur of an Ian Fleming villain, tempered with the budget of an Alastair McLean villain.
 Filmed just a few months after the end of The Power Game with his hair now partially blonde, Wymark affects a Germanic delivery in his introductory scene although this softens later.
 Despite the fearsome effect he has on his men before he even arrives, Gomez finds time to share a drink with the Nemesis agents once they have been captured.
 Of his un-named South American nation he says, "We have been exploited, robbed, humiliated by foreigners who frowned on our way of Government.
 Throughout history, large rich nations have always bullied small poor ones."
 Of his looming nuclear capability he tells Sterling and Barrett that "a small man with a gun can be as dangerous as a big man."
 Unfortunately, the twists of the story mean that there is no actual "Plane Makers" reunion between Wymark and Robert Urquhart.

 Kelsey is inventive in having Gomez devise a lingering doom for the heroes when they allow themselves to be captured.
-In order to lead further search parties away from their hidden base, he order Gotell to have them frozen alive and lay a false trail with their bodies pointing in the opposite direction.
-The episode also has a stunning illustration of the champions’ powers with Sharon suddenly experiencing the freezing torture of Richard and Craig when Tremayne offers her a glass of whisky with ice.
+In order to lead further search parties away from their hidden base, he orders Gotell to have them frozen alive and lay a false trail with their bodies pointing in the opposite direction.
+The episode also has a stunning illustration of the Champions’ powers with Sharon suddenly experiencing the freezing torture of Richard and Craig when Tremayne offers her a glass of whisky with ice.

 Sharon (Alexandra Bastedo)becomes aware of Richard and Craig, reflected in the ice of her drink

-"Operation Deep Feeze" was broadcast by ATV and Yorkshire TV on 30 October 1968, although as it was not a "fully networked" show, the episode was screened at other times by other ITV stations
+"Operation Deep Feeze" was broadcast by ATV and Yorkshire TV on 30 October 1968, although as it was not a "fully networked" show, the episode was screened at other dates and times by other ITV stations